Structure et détails des cours

 - Theme II : Models of Cultural Dynamics and Social Identity : Applications to Conflicts and Governance in Development, Thierry Verdier

-- Theme IV : Corruption and institutions, Ekatarina Zhuravskaya
+- Theme III : Corruption and institutions, Ekatarina Zhuravskaya

-- Theme V : Conflict and Development, Oliver Vanden Eynde
+- Theme IV : Conflict and Development, Oliver Vanden Eynde

 We will organize daily research lab sessions.
+They might take place remotely if there are a great number of participants.
 In these sessions, you will work on a research proposal in a small group of students with shared interests.
 We will provide feedback and guidance to help you develop this proposal over the course of the week.
 At the end of the programme, you will have the opportunity to present your project to our faculty.